thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 >
 > -- feedback from PIPELINE Conference

-I have to say, this was lovely feedback, but ...
+This was lovely feedback, but ...
 I was a bit pissed off.
-I was not too happy with the DevOps remark.
+I was not amused with the DevOps remark.
 But well ... that is not important any more.

 I still attended PIPELINE Conference.
 It was a blast.
 I was blown